bhanunischal/kare/DATABASE.md

 # How to Reset and Recreate Your Database

-If you suspect your database schema is out of sync or corrupted, this guide provides a single, reliable command to completely reset it.
+If your database schema is out of sync, corrupted, or needs to be updated with new tables, this guide provides a single, reliable command to completely reset it.

 **IMPORTANT:** This process will **permanently delete all data** in your database and recreate it from scratch based on the latest schema.
-This is useful for getting a clean slate.
+This is required when making schema changes, such as adding the new `VerificationToken` table.

 ## Step-by-Step Instructions